-Disallowance of related party deductions created accounting method change
+Disallowance of related party deductions changes accounting method

 TAX ALERT |

 To prevent duplications or omissions that may arise from the use of a new method of accounting, a change in method of accounting is generally implemented with a section 481(a) catch-up adjustment, which is computed as of the beginning of the year of change.
 In Bosamia v.
 Commissioner, 2011 U.S. App.
 LEXIS 21486 (5th Cir.
 2011), aff'g T.C.
 Memo 2010-218, the Fifth Circuit affirmed the Tax Court's holding that IRS's disallowance of an accrual method S corporation's related party deductions under section 267(a)(2) constituted a change in method of accounting subject to section 481(a).
 Further, in calculating the resulting section 481(a) adjustment, the IRS was permitted to make an adjustment in the year of change to include adjustments from closed tax years.